michelleaijo/michelleaijo/README.md

 ---

 ### 🚀 About Me
-- 🌱 Currently learning **MERN Stack & AI/ML**
+- 🌱 Currently learning **Software Development**
-- 💡 Passionate about building **chatbots & full-stack apps**
+- 💡 Passionate about building **cool things that make you go wowwwww.**
-- 🎯 Goal: To contribute to **open-source** & build impactful projects
+- 🎯 Goal: To contribute to **open-source** & build the best stuff ever
 - ⚡ Fun fact: I can debug faster with coffee ☕

 ---